 Data sampling

 We conducted a systematic literature review of articles published from 1982 to 2021 from electronic databases and search engines, including Scopus, Web of Science and Google Scholar.
 Our focus was on studies examining the diet of freshwater fish assemblages in Brazil.
 Our search focuses on several combinations of keywords: (fish*) AND (stream*) AND (feed*).
 The literature survey returned many studies, but we only considered articles with more than five species that represent the local community because we were interested in describing the local community network structure.
-Additionally, we focused on the papers expressing the diet of species as the feeding index (IAi) or numeric or volume percentage of the food item in the diet of each individual species (Bonato et al., 2012; Peressin et al., 2018; Santos et al., 2021; Souza et al., 2022; Caldatto, Dias & Ferreira, 2023), to make sure they were fully characterizing feeding habitats.
-We also considered thesis, masters and gray literature reporting fish trophic network with the same condition described above (N=18).
+Additionally, we focused on the papers expressing the diet of species as the feeding index (IAi) or numeric or volume percentage of the food item in the diet of each individual species (Bonato et al., 2012; Peressin et al., 2018; Santos et al., 2021; Souza et al., 2022; Caldatto et al., 2023), to make sure they were fully characterizing feeding habitats.
+We also considered thesis and gray literature reporting fish trophic networks with the same condition described above (N=18).
 In total, we compiled 49 trophic networks across Brazil (Table S1).
-We extracted information from the dietary tables of the papers (row food items and column species) that included different food items represented by different families of terrestrial and aquatic insects, algae, plant material, crustaceans and mollusks.
-As these published studies may diverge in their way to quantify consumed food items and sampling efforts, we preferred using information on the presence/absence of interactions (i.e., binary matrices) for focusing mostly on the incidence, rather then strength, of the interaction and avoid biases regarding items quantification and sampling efforts.
+We extracted information from the dietary tables of the papers (row food items and column species) that included different food items represented by different families of terrestrial and aquatic insects, algae, plant material, crustaceans, and mollusks.
+As these published studies may diverge in their way to quantify consumed food items and sampling efforts, we preferred using information on the presence/absence of interactions (i.e., binary matrices) for focusing mostly on the incidence, rather than strength, of the interaction and avoid biases regarding items quantification and sampling efforts.

 Network metrics

 We built bipartite networks in which the nodes represent the fish species (consumers) and food items (resources), while the links between them represent the items consumed by each species (Dormann & Strauss, 2014).
 Specifically, we used each interaction matrix to quantify network metrics, such as fish species richness, nestedness, modularity, trophic specialization, number of links, and the average of links.
 The number of fish species (i.e., nodes) is defined by the total number of consumers within each matrix (May 1973; Tilman 1996).
 We quantified nestedness with the NODF metric, which is based on the concepts of overlap and decreasing fill of the adjacency matrix (Almeida‐Neto et al., 2008).
-We quantified modularity with the Q metric that measures the difference between the observed fraction of links connecting species in the same module and the fraction expected by chance (Newman, 2006) using an algorithm modified for two‐mode networks (Dormann, & Strauss, 2014).
+We quantified modularity with the Q metric that measures the difference between the observed fraction of links connecting species in the same module and the fraction expected by chance (Newman, 2006) using an algorithm modified for two‐mode networks (Dormann & Strauss, 2014).
 A modular network consists of interconnected modules, in which each module is a group of species, which are more closely connected to each other than to species in other modules. (e.g., Olesen et al., 2007).